This post is also available in: Dutch

 City walking tour in Lucca

 The local tourist office organizes a daily city walk through Lucca in the summer months.
-For only € 15, a professional guide shows you around Lucca for about two hours.
+For just €15, a professional guide will show you around Lucca for approximately two hours.
 You’ll cover the city’s main sights, get a lot of information about the city, and many tips for restaurants and the lesser-known sights.

 Admire Lucca from the city walls